valdelaseras/c-form/README.md

 # Web component form module

 A native web component form module.
-The components are made to be as flexible, un-opinionated, and as close to the standard implementation of form elements as possible, while adding a bunch of convenient functionality to make form implementation easier:
+The components are made to be as flexible, un-opinionated, and as close to the native implementation of form fields as possible, while adding a bunch of convenient functionality to make form implementation easier:

-- basic validation on pristine and valid states
+- pristine and valid state checks
-- display relevant helper texts if the form question is invalid
+- display relevant helper texts
-- intuitive form filling with key events only if you prefer to do so
-- automatically adds asterisks at the end of labels for required fields in the right places
-- drag and drop files into the file uploader, display relevant steps in the upload process
+- fully key event ready
+- dropzone for `input[type="file"]`
-- optionally generate options for select elements from external data sources
+- optionally load & generate `<option>` elements for `c-select` from an external data source
-- let the user duplicate `input` text fields to add multiple urls for instance etc.
+- optionally let the user duplicate `input[type="text,email,tel,url"]` fields with a cap etc.

-There are no set templates or styles: there are occasional elements, class names and attributes that are required in order for c-form to work, these will be marked as such.
+There are no set templates or styles: there are occasional elements, class names and attributes that are required in order for `c-form` to work, these will be marked as such.
 Other than that, this approach offers a lot of flexibility to do what you want.

 There is a demo form in `index.html`.
-Please note that currently the demo is not built for beauty ; )
+Please note that currently the demo is not built for beauty, but purely to demo the components functionalities.

 ## CFormQuestion components